 If you run a limited liability company (LLC), a business bank account can help you keep your personal and business finances separate, make it easier to track your expenses and income, and establish credibility with vendors and clients.

-Some recent turmoil in the banking industry in the spring of 2023 has led to some high-profile bank failures, notably Silicon Valley Bank, which was followed by Signature Bank and First Republic.
+Turmoil in the banking industry in spring 2023 resulted in some high-profile bank failures.
+Notably, the Silicon Valley Bank received considerable media attention, which was followed by Signature Bank and First Republic.
 The good news is that the crisis has renewed scrutiny over the industry and underscored the importance of regulators.

-We compiled a list of the best business bank accounts for LLCs in 2023 based on a variety of factors, including limits, fees, reviews and features.
+Money compiled a list of the best business bank accounts for LLCs in 2024 based on a variety of factors, including limits, fees, reviews and features.
 Whether you're just starting out as a small-business owner or you’re a seasoned entrepreneur looking to streamline your finances, we've got you covered.

 Our Top Picks for the Best Business Bank Accounts for LLCs